electric-sql/pglite/docs/benchmarks.md

 ## SQLite benchmark suite

-The SQLite benchmark suite, converted to web for wa-sqlite, performs a number of large queries to test the performance of the sql engin.
+The SQLite benchmark suite, converted to web for wa-sqlite -  it performs a number of large queries to test the performance of the sql engine.

 Values are seconds to complete the test - lower is better.